unstoppabledomains/dev-docs/getting-started/glossary.md

 ### Domain Resolution

-The process of retrieving the records associated with a Web3 domain, i.e., cryptocurrency addresses, chat IDs, and IPFS hashes for [decentralized websites](#dapp).
+The process of retrieving the [records](#record) associated with a Web3 domain, i.e., cryptocurrency addresses, chat IDs, and IPFS hashes for [decentralized websites](#dapp).

+### Ethereum Provider

+A computer running the Ethereum client software responsible for mining Ethereum, verifying transactions on the blockchain, and keeping the network secure and accurate data.

 ### Gas